Seoul–Pyongyang hotline

-The Seoul–Pyongyang hotline, also known as Inter–Korean hotline, is a series of over 40 telephone lines that connect North and South Korea.
+The Seoul–Pyongyang hotline, also known as the inter-Korean hotline, is a series of over 40 telephone lines that connect North and South Korea.
 Most of them run through the Panmunjom Joint Security Area (JSA) within the Korean Demilitarized Zone (DMZ) and are maintained by the Red Cross.

 Configuration

 The border hotline in the Panmunjom area has terminals located in the Freedom House at the South Korean side and in the Panmungak building at the North Korean side.
 The terminals consist of a computer screen with red and green telephone handsets.

 In total, there are 33 telecommunication lines between North and South Korea that run through Panmunjom.
 Five of them are used for daily communications, 21 for negotiations between the two countries, two for handling air traffic, two for sea transport and three for economic co-operation.

 Additionally, there are 15 telephone lines which run outside Panmunjom because of geographical reasons.
 These include lines between military authorities and for the inter-Korean railroad between Dorasan Station in the South and Panmun Station in the North.